sitting-duck/stuff/School - Comp Sci/Artificial Intelligence Spring 2015/Assn 1 - Basic Search/Part 1/search/README.md

 	BBWW * missing x for empty slot xxBBWW	* can only have one empty slot
 	BBBxWW	* number of black and white tiles must be equal

+### Comments on the implementation:

+A high level explanation is thus: We start with the root node.
+The root node represents the initial puzzle state.
+We expand the root node.

+**expanding a node:** A node essentially represents a puzzle state.
+From each puzzle state we can reach other adjacent puzzle states by making one move.
+When we expand a node, we are generating all the adjacent states as nodes, and setting them as children of the current node.
+In this way, we are storing all the possible puzzle paths as a tree.

+All the child nodes we got from the expansion we throw in the queue. *(we make sure that we set a parent pointer in each node, and this is what makes this a search tree and not just a list of nodes)*

+Now that we have done an expansion, we have to decide which of the child nodes we just generated is going to be the new current node.
+We do that in Problem::chooseNextToExpand().